skypjack/entt/docs/md/entity.md

 const my_type &var = registry.ctx().at<const my_type>();
 ```

-Aliased properties can also be erased as it happens with any other variable.
+Aliased properties can be erased as it happens with any other variable.
+Similarly, they can also be associated with user-generated _names_ (or ids).

 ## Pointer stability